PrivacyLx/website/content/resources/law-privacy-tech.en.md

 image: "/img/law-privacy-tech_thumbnail.png"
 draft: false
 preview: true
+description: "During the session \"Law, Privacy & Tech\", Sara (a master's student from the Braga University), kindly shared with us an introduction to the laws that protect our privacy in Europe."
 ---

 During the session "Law, Privacy & Tech", Sara (a master's student from the Braga University),